 Working with Nature – Shifting Paradigms: The Science and Practice of Organic Horticulture was one of those books that had me jumping up and saying to my husband and boys, “Look at this!”
-The author, Heide Hermary, has opened my gardening world to a whole new range of ideas and possibilities.
-(Congratulations, Heide, you have indeed shifted my paradigm.)
+The author, Heide Hermary, opened my gardening world to a whole new range of ideas and possibilities.

 How is Working with Nature – Shifting Paradigms Organized?